jclc/spvbin/README.md

 Simple embedded SPIR-V for use with [vulkan-go](https://github.com/vulkan-go/vulkan) (and maybe [go-gl](https://github.com/go-gl/gl)).
 Similar to go-bindata, but keeps data in uint32 slices.

+This program detects the byte order in the .spv file and works correctly for little-endian and big-endian files.

 ## Installing

 `go get -u github.com/jclc/spvbin`